Nur-Turing meaningful craft and constraining irrelevance

 Enjoy these assorted practical tips, half-baked ideas, open questions and thought-provoking pieces about what AI it means for your digital craft.

-• AI Far West days won’t last long.
+• Generative AI Far West days won’t last long.
 Regulations will come and change how it’s used.
 Don’t go all in yet.

 • Don’t forget this is uncharted territory and, frankly, there are more questions than answers.
 Experts don’t even know how to evaluate LLMs performance (Azhar & Warren: Part 1, Part 2 & Part 3).